 Horizontal needling: a revolution in the treatment of wrinkles and stretch marks

-07/09/2023Needling, also known as skin needling or microneedling, is a relatively recent technique in regenerative dermatology.
+07/09/2023Needling, also known as Skin Needling or Microneedling, and in Italian as Regenerative Skin Microperforation (MCR), is a relatively recent technique in regenerative dermatology.

-The same, too, happens in the dermal cells where fibroblasts and blood vessel cells are also affected, leading to the escape of blood droplets into the dermis.
-These blood cells bring stimulating factors to the site of the trauma caused by the micro-needle, such as the oxygen from red blood cells or the cellular stimulus factors from platelets
+The epidermal cells targeted and destroyed by the penetration of the microneedle release both growth factors (cytokines) and inflammatory mediators (lymphokines).
+The same occurs in the dermal cells, where, in addition to fibroblasts, blood vessel cells are also affected, leading to the leakage of blood droplets into the dermis.
+Blood cells also deliver, to the site of the trauma caused by the microneedle, stimulating factors such as the oxygen carried by red blood cells or the cell-stimulating factors of platelets.

-The speed and depth of perforation can be adjusted using regulators, allowing the tool to be adapted to various types of skin and conditions, as well as different areas of the face and body.
+These are devices that move rapidly back and forth and are fitted with a disposable multi-needle tip.
+On these devices, the perforation speed and depth can be adjusted using controls.
+This allows the device to be adapted to different skin types and skin conditions, as well as to different areas of the face and body.

 Applications of the needling technique